 - Consider quitting during a break from your usual routine (vacation/over the weekend).

-- Buy a low-tar nicotine cigarette like True or Advantage to help wean you off more addictive cigarettes.
+- Buy a low-tar nicotine cigarette to help wean you off more addictive cigarettes.

 - Talk to your doctor about low-nicotine patches.
 My patients have had success with patches.
 But please don't smoke while using these patches.

 Many people start and stop smoking several times over in a lifetime.
 I’ve found that if you can quit for three straight days, the cravings for a cigarette get easier, and your risk of heart disease is cut in half, too.

 The following tips will help you get through those three days…and any other difficult days that may come along.